 In considering a motion to dismiss for failure to state a claim upon which relief may be granted, 2 a court must accept all the allegations in a plaintiff's complaint as true and construe them in the light most favorable to the plaintiff.
 Jungquist v.
 Sheikh Sultan Bin Khalifa Al Nahyan, 115 F.3d 1020, 1027 (D.C.
 Cir.
 1997).
 "Dismissal under Rule 12(b)(6) is proper when, taking the material allegations of the complaint as admitted, and construing them in plaintiff's favor, the court finds that the plaintiff has failed to allege all the material elements of his cause of action."
 Weyrich v.
 The New Republic, Inc., 235 F.3d 617, 623 (D.C.
 Cir.
 2001) (internal citations omitted).
 Stated differently, a dismissal for failure to state a claim upon which relief may be granted is proper "only if it is clear that no relief could be granted under any set of facts that could be proved consistent with the allegations."
 Hishon v.
-King & Spaulding, 467 U.S. 69, 73 (1984).
+King & Spalding, 467 U.S. 69, 73 (1984).

-1 Because the complaint will be dismissed for failure to exhaust administrative remedies, it is unnecessary to address the government's concerns as to the authenticity of the returns of service filed.
+&lt;sup>1 Because the complaint will be dismissed for failure to exhaust administrative remedies, it is unnecessary to address the government's other arguments.